The k-Robinson-Foulds Dissimilarity Measures for Comparison of Labeled Trees: Introduction

 \section{Introduction}

 Trees in biology are a fundamental concept as they depict the evolutionary history of entities.
 These entities may consist of organisms, species, proteins, genes or genomes.
-Trees are also useful for health care analysis and medical diagnosis.
-Introducing different kinds of tree models has given rise to the question about how these models can be efficiently compared.
-This issue has led to defining a measure of comparison on the space of targeted trees.
-An example of these targeted trees is mutation trees, whose nodes represent cellular populations appearing during a tumor evolution and are labeled by the mutations of those populations~\cite{8Karpov,schwartz2017evolution}.
-A tumor evolution is varied across different patients; additionally, information about such variations is significant for cancer treatment.
-Therefore, dissimilarity measures for mutation trees have become a focus of recent research.
+Trees are also useful for healthcare analysis and medical diagnosis.
+Introducing different kinds of tree models has given rise to the question about how these models can be efficiently compared for evaluation.
+This question has led to defining a robust dissimilarity measure in the space of targeted trees.
+For example, mutation/clonal trees are introduced to model tumor evolution, in which nodes represent cellular populations and are labeled by the gene mutations carried by those populations~\citep{8Karpov,schwartz2017evolution}.
+The progression of tumors varies among different patients; additionally, information about such variations is significant for cancer treatment.
+Therefore, dissimilarity measures for mutation trees have become a focus of recent research (\cite{4Dinardo,1John_Zhang2019,llabres.ea:2021,8Karpov}).

-In prior studies on species trees, several measures have been introduced for the comparison of two phylogenetic trees.
-Some examples of such distances are Robinson-Foulds distance (RF)~\cite{2RobinsonF}, Nearest-Neighbor Interchange (NNI)~\cite{10Robinson}, Quartet distance~\cite{11Estabrook}, and Path distance~\cite{3Steel,12williams1971}.
+In prior studies on species trees, several measures have been introduced to compare two phylogenetic trees.
+Some examples of such distances are Robinson-Foulds distance (RF)~\citep{2RobinsonF}, Nearest-Neighbor Interchange (NNI)~\citep{li1996,10Robinson}, Quartet distance~\citep{11Estabrook}, and Path distance~\citep{3Steel,12williams1971}.
 Although these distances have been widely used for phylogenetic trees, they are defined based on the assumption that the involved trees have the same label sets.
 Moreover, only leaves of phylogenetic trees are labeled.
 Thus, these distances are not useful for comparing trees with different label sets or trees in which all the nodes are labeled.